kjwilder/lightsout/strategy.md

 1. If button 1 is on, turn it off by pushing button 6, the button directly below button 1.
 Next, in order, turn off buttons 2 through 20 by pushing the buttons directly below them if they are on.
-1. The puzzle has now either been solved, or there are some buttons in the bottom row that are on.
+1. The puzzle has either been solved, or there are some buttons in the bottom row that are on.
 If the puzzle is unsolved, push buttons in the top row according to the following rules:
    *  If button 21 is on, push buttons 1 and 2.
    *  If button 22 is on, push buttons 1, 2 and 3.
    *  If button 23 is on, push buttons 2 and 3.

+   Examples:
-   For example, if only button 21 is on, push buttons 1 and 2.
-If buttons 21 and 22 are on, push buttons 1 and 2, and then push buttons 1, 2 and 3.
+   *  If only button 21 is on, push buttons 1 and 2.
+   *  If buttons 21 and 22 are on, push buttons 1 and 2,
+      and then push buttons 1, 2 and 3.
-1. Repeat the first step.
-The puzzle will be solved.
+1. Repeat step 1 to solve the puzzle.

 ## A few observations
 * Parity - Pushing a button twice has the same effect as not pushing it at all.
   It follows that repeatedly pushing a button an even number of times is equivalent to not pushing it at all, and pushing a button an odd number of times is equivalent to pushing it once.
 * Commutativity - Changing the order that buttons are pushed does not change the result.
-This is fairly easy to see and also not hard to prove mathematically.
+This is fairly easy to see and also easy to prove mathematically.

-* From the commutativity property, it follows that any sequence of button pushes produces the same result as a reordered sequence in which button 1 is pushed 0 or more times followed by button 2 being pushed 0 or more times and so on until button 25 is pushed 0 or more times.
-Combining this fact with the parity observation, the result of any sequence of button pushes can be obtained by a simpler sequence in which each button is pushed exactly 0 or 1 times.
+Combining the above observations, any sequence of button pushes produces the same result as a sequence in which each button is pushed exactly 0 or 1 times.

 ## Minimal solutions

-A solution that requires the fewest possible number of button pushes will be called a **minimal solution**.
+I call a solution that requires the fewest possible number of button pushes a **minimal solution**.
 The winning strategy described above will not generally produce a minimal solution.
 However, any winning strategy can be mapped to a set of four winning strategies with at least one of them guaranteed to be a minimal solution.